The Road to Hell

 Israel depends largely on the USA for it’s existence and Palestinians on foreign aide.

-A ‘two State solution’ depends on peace, fair distribution of land and resources and mutual tolerance.
+A ‘two State solution’ depends on peace, fair distribution of land, resources and mutual tolerance.
 How far we are away from that is subject to debate but it deserves a chance.

 Islam is a religion of peace and tolerance.
 When it is hijacked by extremists who use fake moral virtues to hide their real intentions and justify immoral acts, these actions are neither peaceful nor tolerant.
-Love and tolerance is at the heart of Christian and Jewish religious ethics making reconcilliation an achievable ideal objective with the right leadership; which is not present at the moment.
+Love and tolerance is at the heart of Christian and Jewish religious ethics making reconciliation an achievable objective for the right leadership; which is not present at the moment.

 In my view the way forward for Israel is to punish Hamas using international law rather than the ‘eye for an eye’ spiral of violence that we are witnessing.
 There is virtue in seeking peace with honour for all sides, but who will make this happen?